jaksab/EasyNetwork/README.md

 - Separation of errors into: error (server) and failed (connection).
 [More](https://github.com/jaksab/EasyNetwork/wiki/4.-Error-processing)
 - Handling the redirects.
 - Cache responses.
+– Make test requests without backend for first stages of development **New**

 # License